WEOW

 WEOW (92.7 FM) is a commercial radio station broadcasting a Top 40 (CHR) format branded as "WEOW 92.7" (pronounced as "wow").
-The station is currently owned by Robert Holladay, through licensee Florida Keys Media, LLC, and is the southernmost Top 40 (CHR) station in the continental United States.
-Its 100,000 watt signal covers an area from Key Largo, Florida, to Havana, Cuba.
-Despite its logo’s font and style being almost identical to the one used by iHeartMedia for its KISS-FM branded stations (and other stations owned by the company), the station has no connection to them.
+The station is currently owned by licensee Fiorini Keys Media, LLC, and is the southernmost Top 40 (CHR) station in the continental United States.
+Its 100,000-watt signal covers an area from Key Largo, Florida, to Havana, Cuba.
+Despite its logo’s font and style being almost identical to the one used by former owner iHeartMedia for its KISS-FM branded stations (and other stations owned by the company), the station currently has no connection to them.

 History

 Early history

-Originally WFYN-FM, this was the Florida Keys' first FM radio station when Gayle Swofford's Florida Keys Broadcasting Corporation began airing on February 20, 1967 at 92.5 FM with a Beautiful Music format.
+Originally WFYN-FM, this was the Florida Keys' first FM radio station when Gayle Swofford's Florida Keys Broadcasting Corporation (together with sister station WKIZ 1500 AM) began airing on February 20, 1967 at 92.5 FM with a Beautiful Music format.
 In 1982 the format was updated to Adult Contemporary and in the mid-80s the call sign was changed to WEOW and the station became known as "WOW 92.5".